An introvert's guide to work exchange with Worldpackers

 I spent three weeks sailing through the Greek Islands with a family in exchange for tutoring their daughter last summer.
 They loved that I had a big appetite for books and was a quiet sailing companion to share a small space with.

-Even now, I'm spending six months in New Zealand as an au pair caring for children in a large home.
+Even now, I'm spending six months working in New Zealand as an au pair caring for children in a large home.
 I live with a family and experience domestic life as an honorary Kiwi.
 They appreciate that I can be independent and am content if they want some family time.

 Work exchange experiences are inherently social.
 They just are.